georgewalkley/georgewalkley.github.io/privacy.md

 2.1.
 Set out below are the general categories and details of retention periods in relation to those categories (see section 8 below for more details about retention) and in each case the types of personal information that we collect, use and hold about you:

-General Category

-Types of Personal Data in that category

-Retention Periods

-Identity information

-This is information relating to your identity such as your name (including any previous names and any titles that you use), gender, marital status and date of birth

-specify how long these types of data will be kept

-Contact information

-This is information relating to your contact details such as email address, addresses, telephone numbers
+* Contact information, such as email address, addresses, telephone numbers.

-specify how long these types of data will be kept

-Account information

-This is information relating to your account with us (including username and password)

-specify how long these types of data will be kept

-Payment information

-This is information relating to the methods by which you provide payment to us such as [bank account details, credit or debit card details] and details of any payments (including amounts and dates) that are made between us
+* Payment information, relating to the methods by which you provide payment to us and details of any payments (including amounts and dates) that are made between us

-specify how long these types of data will be kept

-Transaction information

-This is information relating to transactions between us such as details of the goods, services and/or digital content provided to you and any returns details
+* Transaction information, relating to transactions between us such as details of the services provided to you

-specify how long these types of data will be kept

-Survey information

-This is information that we have collected from you or that you have provided to us in respect of surveys and feedback
+* Survey information that we have collected from you or that you have provided to us in respect of surveys and feedback

-specify how long these types of data will be kept

-Marketing information

-This is information relating to your marketing and communications preferences
+* Marketing information, relating to your marketing and communications preferences

-specify how long these types of data will be kept

-Website, Device and Technical Information

-This is information about your use of our website and technical data which we collect (including your IP address, the type of browser you are using and the version, the operating system you are using, details about the time zone and location settings on the device and other information we receive about your device)
+* Website, Device and Technical Information, related to your use of our website and technical data which we collect (including your IP address, the type of browser you are using and the version, the operating system you are using, details about the time zone and location settings on the device and other information we receive about your device)

-specify how long these types of data will be kept

-Any other information

-TYPES

-specify how long these types of data will be kept

 2.2.
 The types of personal data we collect about you may differ from person to person, depending on who you are and the relationship between us.